John Honeyman: Early life and career

 Born in Ireland, purportedly in Armagh, Honeyman was of Scottish descent.
 The son of a poor farmer, he received little formal education but was nevertheless literate and learned several trades, including weaving.
 He worked as a farmer until the age of 29 and then entered the British Army to fight in the French and Indian War in 1758.

 He sailed to Canada aboard the frigate Boyne on which Colonel James Wolfe was also embarked.
 One day during the Atlantic Ocean crossing, Honeyman was on watch on the deck when Wolfe, who was about to descend a stairway, tripped and would have surely fallen if he had not been caught by Honeyman.
 Wolfe showed his gratitude by taking down Honeyman's name and promising to look out for the young private.

 Upon landing off the Saint Lawrence River, Honeyman's unit was almost immediately put into action against the French during the Siege of Louisbourg which ended after 48 days on July 26, 1758.
 Wolfe, who served under General Jeffery Amherst, was shortly promoted to General.
 He remembered the young private who saved him aboard the Boyne and made him his bodyguard, with orders to remain with him at all times.

 The success of the siege cleared the way for the British expedition led by General Wolfe to take New France at Quebec City the following summer and which culminated in the Battle of the Plains of Abraham on September 13, 1759.
 While it ended with a British victory, Wolfe was fatally shot and Honeyman was among those who carried the General down the heights to his shelter, where he died.
-Some people believe that one of the three men surrounding Wolfe in the painting La Morte de Wolfe by Benjamim West at the McCord Museum in Montreal is John Honeyman.
+Some people believe that one of the three men surrounding Wolfe in the painting La Morte de Wolfe by Benjamin West at the McCord Museum in Montreal is John Honeyman.

 After the war, Honeyman was given an honorable discharge from the army and he settled in Pennsylvania, carrying with him his discharge papers as well as a letter from General Wolfe requesting his services as his bodyguard.
-He took up his trade as a butcher and weaver and he married the former Mary Henry, an Irish girl from Coleraine at the First Presbyterian Church in Philadelphia on September 22, 1764.
+He took up his trade as a butcher and weaver and he married the former Mary Henry, an Irish woman from Coleraine at the First Presbyterian Church in Philadelphia on September 22, 1764.